 Kareem Fakhoury: Kareem led the effort in coordinating data collection between the mentors, the technicians, the Polaris users, and the butcher shop.
 He played a role in registering the preoperative image to postoperative closed image.

 Steven Lin: Steven led in registering the intraoperative Polaris points to the preoperative CT image.
 He played a role in registering the preoperative image to postoperative closed image.
-Expected versus Accomplished Deliverables:
+Future Development: